Horatio Nelson, 1st Viscount Nelson: Witness at the treason trial of Edward Despard

-In January 1803, Nelson appeared as a character witness in the treason trial of a former comrade in arms, Colonel Edward Despard.
+In January 1803 Nelson appeared as a character witness in the treason trial of a former comrade-in-arms, Colonel Edward Despard.
 Despard, who had been moving in radical circles in London—a member both of the London Corresponding Society and the United Irishmen—was the alleged ringleader of a conspiracy to assassinate King George III and seize the Tower of London; the so-called Despard Plot.
 In court, Nelson recollected his service with Despard in the Caribbean, during the American War:

-"We went on the Spanish Main together; we slept many nights together in our clothes upon the ground; we have measured the height of the enemies walls together.
-In all that period of time, no man could have shewn more zealous attachment to his Sovereign and his Country".

 Under cross-examination, however, Nelson had to concede to having "lost sight of Despard for the last twenty years".

 Nelson directed a further plea for clemency to Prime Minister Henry Addington, who was later to tell Nelson that "he and his family had sat up after supper, weeping over the letter".
-Following Despard's execution in February, Lady Fanny Nelson is reported to have taken the Colonel's Jamaican wife, Catherine Despard, under her "protection".
+Following Despard's execution in February, Lady Fanny Nelson is reported to have taken Catherine Despard, the Colonel's black Jamaican wife, under her "protection".